-A Strategy to Deal with Adult Temper Tantrums
+A Strategy to Deal With Adult Temper Tantrums

-How do you cope with tantrums of spouses, adult children or siblings?
+How do you cope with tantrums of spouses, adult children, or siblings?

 Posted Feb 05, 2019

 Temper tantrums are disruptive behaviors or emotional outbursts that involve physical acts or screaming.
 Children have temper tantrums in response to unmet needs or desires.
 Tantrums are especially common in young children who cannot express their needs in words or control their emotions when they are frustrated or disappointed.
 Many children never develop good coping skills—the tantrums continue into adulthood.
 Road rage, for example, is an adult temper tantrum.
-From the response to my blogs about adult temper tantrums, it seems that this is a common problem.
+From the response to my posts about adult temper tantrums, it seems that this is a common problem.